kid0m4n/go-rpi/README.md

 ## TODO
 * Continue to tidy up the readme and other documenting files.
-* Find more details/datasheet on the implemented watersensor.
-* Dig through logs and add license/copyright headers throughout.
 * Remove AUTHORS & CONTRIBUTORS -- That stuff is better maintained within git history (don't forget update_contributors script).
+* move utils.go into util package
 * Make sure there are samples for all the supported hardware.
-* Organise samples into different folders.
+* Better organise samples -> into godoc?
 * Rummage through the old, largely abandoned parent repo and pull in as many of the requests as possible.